How to Manage Your Executive Career and Job Search During A Global Pandemic

 Ready?
 Great!

-However, from one entrepreneur to another, you must launch your new business on the right foot.
+However, you must launch your new business on the right foot from one entrepreneur to another.
 I know that the pressure you feel may drive you to launch your new website hastily, but developing a website that looks great isn’t enough.
-There is more to reaching customers than having a nice looking site.
+There is more to reaching customers than having a nice-looking site.
 Many entrepreneurs make this mistake when they first launch their business.
-But there are several things you must take into consideration before launching your site, including SEO (search engine optimization).
+But you must consider several things before launching your site, including SEO (search engine optimization).

-In order for customers to find you online, you must have an SEO optimized website.
-This is especially true now that most of us are home and cannot leave our homes right now and so e-commerce is our business world.
+In order for customers to find you online, you must have an SEO-optimized website.
+This is especially true now that most of us are home and cannot leave our homes, and so e-commerce is our business world.

 Bottom line: Take action and be prepared.
 Luck favors the prepared.
-Whether you need to dust off your resume, your LinkedIn profile, or launch a new website, you should plan accordingly and take the next step.
+Whether you need to dust off your resume or LinkedIn profile or launch a new website, you should plan accordingly and take the next step.